Skip to content

 For more information

 Congratulations - this is the majority of the theory behind XTQL!
-You now understand the fundamentals behind how to construct XTQL queries from its simple building blocks - from here, it’s much more about incrementally learning what each individual operator does, and what it looks like in your client language.
+You now understand the fundamentals behind how to construct XTQL queries from its simple building blocks - from here, it’s much more about incrementally learning what each individual operator does, and how to work with it via edn.

 You can: